Developing my Teaching

 - where a course has an “insufficient” indicative student feedback score, the section director is responsible for ensuring that an in-depth student evaluation of teaching is carried out.
 The results of these in-depth evaluations are discussed between the lecturer and the section director, with a view to identify whether an issue exists and, if so, how it can be addressed.

 For courses which fall into the three categories above, there is a standard procedure in place to ensure that the data are collected in a timely fashion.
 This standard procedure normally involves providing paper questionnaires to students at the final exam.
 The printing, distributing and collection of the questionnaires is managed by the section administration.
-All reports produced for courses in these categories are made available to the teacher(s) and to the director of the section responsible for the course who, in turn, reports to the Dean of the Bachelor and Master programs.
+All reports produced for courses in these categories are made available to the teacher(s) and to the director of the section responsible for the course who, in turn, reports to the Associate Vice-President for Education.

 Examples of standard questionnaires